legionasaurus/SOPHON/lab-notebook.md

 * Looks less clean, but hot glue isn't exactly clean either.
 Could use a really, really tall cap to hide it somewhat.
 * Nervous, feeling time pressure
 * Added dip tubes to all except distilled water

+---

+04/05/26 \- Rakin
+  * Not doing a whole lot
+  * Idea: sterilize harvest using flocculation (NaOH)
+  * Harvest 30% on Monday since culture is getting denser on weekends